 JTI-Macdonald Corporation is not a publicly traded company.
 Information is therefore not available on its financial performance.
-Instead, the opposite graph offers the parent company's (Japan Tobacco International) tobacco sales and profits for four previous years.
+Instead, the opposite graph offers the parent company's (Japan Tobacco International) tobacco sales and profits for the last four years.

 In billions of US dollars (fiscal year ends march 31st)